FFF/FDM - 3D Printing Technologies

 Soluble supports

-Want to know if your application is suitable for FFF printing?
+Want to know if FFF printing is suitable for your application?

 What can Fused Filament Fabrication (FFF) print?

-If you haven’t got an FFF 3D printer then chances are you need one, whether you are just starting your in-house additive manufacturing journey or want to step-up and increase volumes and materials.
+If you haven’t got an FFF 3D printer then, chances are you need one.
+Whether you are just starting your in-house additive manufacturing journey, or you want to step-up and increase volumes and materials, FFF or FDM printers could definitely be helpful.
 Different FFF printers will give you access to materials across Standard, Manufacturing, Speciality and Metal.
 For cheapest printing, choose a PLA filament and don’t forget you can find filaments in a real rainbow of colours.

 Lowest cost